-Simply type in the keyword in the Google search bar and you will get a list of keywords that users have used looking for the product.
+Type the keyword in the Google search bar, and you will get a list of keywords that users have used looking for the product.
 Once you click on any search, Google shows more keyword ideas at the bottom and questions asked in between.
-They form a good starting point for finding keywords and also creating content on the page.
+They form a good starting point for finding keywords and creating page content.

-Try the keyword planner of Google to look for keywords that can be further broken down as per geographies.
-The list provided by this wonderful online tool also has both monthly and annual traffic, Generic cost per click bid, and competition among other highly useful data.
+Use Google keyword planner for keyword research.
+The list provided by this wonderful online tool also has both monthly and annual traffic, Generic cost per click bid, and competition, among other highly useful data.

-There are many online tools like Uber Suggest, Keyword anywhere, and Semrush that provide keyword ideas.
+Many online tools like Uber Suggest, Keyword anywhere, and Semrush provides keyword ideas.
 You can subscribe to these tools and expand your keyword search.
-These tools also provide competition research where you can check the keywords they are currently ranking on.
+These tools also provide competition research where you can check the keywords they currently rank on.

-The tools can be quite expensive but bring a lot of added benefits to your marketing strategy.
+The tools can be expensive but bring many benefits to your marketing strategy.

-Short tail keywords are the ones that are short in length like ‘e-commerce SEO’.
+Short tail keywords are the ones that are short in length, like ‘e-commerce SEO.’
 Achieving search engine ranking on these short-tail keywords requires more time and effort than on long-tail keywords.
-This is because the short tail keywords are generally part of long-term keywords too.
+It is because the short-tail keywords are generally part of long-term keywords too.
 Also, the approach for short-term keywords is different than for long-term keywords.

 Long-term keywords are longer and can be more expressive than short-tail ones.
 Getting ranked on these keywords is easier than short-tail ones.

-As per Google, 15% of queries are new and have never been seen earlier.
-Long-tail keywords drive more than 40% of searches and tend to convert at a higher rate than the short-tail.
+According to Google, 15% of queries are new and have never been seen.
+Long-tail keywords drive more than 40% of searches and tend to convert faster than the short-tail.

 Once you have finalized the keywords and their respective LSI keywords, you need to map them to specific pages.
-This will help you to prepare content accordingly and avoid internal competition and overlapping of efforts.
+It will help you prepare content accordingly and avoid internal competition and overlapping efforts.

 While mapping the keywords, avoid highly competitive keywords as they will take more time and effort to achieve and will be very frustrating.
 Instead, focus on the long tail and less competitive keywords initially.
 These keywords are more expressive and have a high search intent leading to a good conversion probability.

-The thumb rule to have the perfect site architecture for any eCommerce site is to have no more than three clicks for a user to reach the product page from the home page.
-A flat site architecture facilitates this as the user will be able to reach the product page faster.
+The thumb rule to having perfect site architecture for any eCommerce site is to have no more than three clicks for a user to reach the product page from the home page.
+A flat site architecture facilitates this as the user can reach the product page faster.

-A deep architecture will take more clicks for users to reach the product page and the probability of sales conversion decreases exponentially.
-The users would give up on the website and simply move on to other websites offering similar products or services.
+A deep architecture will take more clicks for users to reach the product page, and the probability of sales conversion decreases exponentially.
+The users would give up on the website and move on to other websites offering similar products or services.

 E-commerce websites have a specific user flow in them.
 You should ensure they can add and edit products to the cart and check out seamlessly.

-Allow room for adding and using coupons and offers in the cart and all the payment methods like cash on delivery, and a credit card is easily available.
-Any difficulty, the user finds in checking out can impact your sales.
+Allow room for adding and using coupons and offers in the cart, and all the payment methods, like cash on delivery, and a credit card, are easily available.
+Any difficulty the user finds in checking out can impact your sales.
 Get your eCommerce website checked and reviewed by industry experts to validate the user flow.